wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

       If you select *All Users*, you will need to accept the security prompt that appears.

-    **Download VSCode**
+    **Download Visual Studio Code**

-      For licensing reasons, the installer cannot contain the VSCode installer bundled in.
-Click *Select/Download VSCode* to either download the VSCode installer or select a pre-downloaded copy.
+      For licensing reasons, the installer cannot contain the VS Code installer bundled in.
+Click *Select/Download VS Code* to either download the VS Code installer or select a pre-downloaded copy.
 If you intend to install on other machines without internet connections, after the download completes, you can click *Open Downloaded File* to be taken to the zip file on the file system to copy along with the Offline Installer.

       .. image:: images/windows/DownloadVSCode.png